histoire-dev/histoire/docs/index.md

     details: Sane and configurable defaults, automatically reuses your Vite config!
   - title: 🎨 Themable
     details: Customize the look of the generated app with your own branding.
-  - title: 💻️ Copiable code
+  - title: 💻️ Copyable code
     details: Automatically generates dynamic template source code!
   - title: 🌙 Dark mode
     details: Enjoy a more pleasing experience during night.